riggerthegeek/steeplejack/api/base.md

                 returns: object
                 desc: |
                     Creates a clone of the object.
-This will create a new instance of the same object, with the same data,prototypical and static methods.
+This will create a new instance of the same object, with the same data, prototypical and static methods.
 The only thing that won't be the same is the instance.
     -
         type: static
         items: